mikegcoleman/hybrid-swarm/README.md

 >   ```
 >
 > So long as the database service is started with the name `database` and is on the same Swarm network, the two services can talk.
 This is service discovery at work in Docker swam

+## Using Docker Compose

+In the previous steps we created our network and services manually.
+In reality we want everything to be as automated and reproducible as possible.
+Manual steps, of course, increase the possiblity of errors.

+To allow complex applications stacks to be rolled out easily Docker features compose files.
+Compose files are simply yaml files that provide a blueprint for an aplication including its services, networks, secrets, and just about any other Docker primative it may need.

+In this section we'll redeploy our application using a Docker compose file.

+1. Remove the ex

 ## Upgrades and Rollback